-While some slip and fall injuries aren’t severe enough to file a claim, others can be serious or even life-threatening.
-Slip and falls are the number one source of worker’s compensation claims and account for 21% of emergency hospital visits, according to the National Floor Safety Institute.
+While some slip and fall injuries aren’t severe enough to file a claim, others can be serious or life-threatening.
+According to the National Floor Safety Institute, slips and falls are the number one source of worker’s compensation claims and account for 21% of emergency hospital visits.

-If you decide to file a slip and fall lawsuit against a defendant, it would be beneficial to anticipate and understand what defensive arguments they might pose.
-Slip and falls can occur anywhere, so the defendant in your case could potentially be anyone.
-You, as the plaintiff must prove the defendant’s negligence, so they will be looking for ways to prove that they were not negligent.
+If you decide to file a slip-and-fall lawsuit against a defendant, it would be beneficial to anticipate and understand what defensive arguments they might pose.
+Slips and falls can occur anywhere, so the defendant in your case could potentially be anyone.
+As the plaintiff, you must prove the defendant’s negligence, so they will be looking for ways to prove that they were not negligent.

 Lack of causation

-The defendant will try to prove that they did not create the circumstances that led to your fall.
-If you slipped on a silk scarf in a clothing store, for instance, they could argue that someone else dropped the scarf on the ground without their knowledge.
+The defendant will try to prove they did not create the circumstances that led to your fall.
+For instance, if you slipped on a silk scarf in a clothing store, they could argue that someone else dropped the scarf on the ground without their knowledge.

 No breach of duty